qtlHD/qtlHD/doc/input/mapping_inputs.md

 handle names with spaces (except tabs), and allow some validation of section sizes.
 Section data is either TSV, or JSON.
 JSON is used for tree like data structures.
 Finally, we support both multi-file and single-file representations of the same data.
-The single file represenstation simply being a concatenation of other files.
+The single file representation is simply a concatenation of other files.

 Note: The qtlHD project is the single authority for the file standard. qtlHD